Strategy and areas of action

 The CSRD reporting form on sustainability aspects is based on twelve binding standards, the set of European Sustainability Reporting Standards (ESRS).
 The aim of the CSRD is for companies to publish comparable, detailed and reliable sustainability information.

 We use the materiality analysis to evaluate sustainability aspects from two perspectives.
 Firstly, we analyze the impact of our business activities on the environment and society, which is referred to as the impact perspective.
 Secondly, from a financial perspective, we assess which sustainability issues have or could have a material impact on our financial position and our company’s success.
+To gain a better understanding of our impacts, risks and opportunities we involve relevant stakeholders in the discussions, such as employees, internal expert, suppliers, business partners and industry experts.
 An issue is considered material if it has either an actual or potential positive or negative impact of our business activities on the environment and people, or if it creates risks or opportunities for our company’s success.
+The results of the materiality analysis are fed into our internal risk management system, thus integrating ESG risk analysis into the company risk management.